Battle of Dangpo (1592): The Attack

 The Japanese soldiers panicked upon seeing the beheading of their admiral and were slaughtered by the Koreans in their confusion.
 The remaining Japanese abandoned the fight and fled into the hills.Admiral Yi ordered a landing party to destroy the enemy base on the beach, but once again was forced to recall his order when he heard reports that at least 20 ships were bearing down on them from Koje-do.
 Wishing to give his fleet the greatest tactical advantage possible, he ordered his ships to sail out of the bay and into the open sea.
 The battle would not continue on this day, however, as the Japanese ships made a hasty retreat into the descending darkness upon seeing the intimidating Korean fleet.

 Aftermath

 After the battle, the Koreans searched Kurushima's flagship and captured a beautiful golden fan that belonged to Kamei Korenori.

-Yi Sun-sin and Won Gyun spent the next two days searching for more enemy ships.
-On 11 July Yi Eokgi joined them with 25 more warships, bringing their fleet strength to 51 ships in total.
+Yi Sun-sin and Wŏn Kyun spent the next two days searching for more enemy ships.
+On 11 July Yi Ŏkki joined them with 25 more warships, bringing their fleet strength to 51 ships in total.
 Admiral Yi then set out and searched the surrounding islands until he received a report from fishermen that another small fleet of Japanese ships lay anchored at Danghangpo, which was to be the site of another battle.